barryclark/jekyll-now/_posts/2020-01-21-Payments-Intro-Part1.md

 > Photo by Nicholas Githiri from Pexels

 In the next installment, we will examine
-* pull instead of push payments,
+* pull instead of push payments, namely direct debit and card payments, and
-* how international payments work, and
+* how international payments work
-* the role of the modern "payment rails", such as cards and remittance services

 ## Footnotes